Ki te Hapori In the Community

 Noho Taupua In Residence

-Featured projects: Platform, Welcome to Ōtautahi, CSO Buddy School, Tukutuku, and Partnerships with Music Schools.
+Featured projects: Platform Programme at Christchurch Men's and Women's Prison, Welcome to Ōtautahi!, Tukutuku, and Partnerships with Music Schools.

 Discover Noho Taupua In Residence here.